sciencemediacenter/DataCollection/datasets/Energy_charts_metadata.md

 ## Licence

 The data obtained via [Energy-Charts API](https://api.energy-charts.info/) are licensed under Creative Commons license [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Proper attribution to Energy-Charts.info as the source is required.